 Alzheimer's is an escalating global health crisis ― with soaring prevalence and enormous costs.
 Sustained federal research funding is critical to address this crisis, as it leads to breakthroughs in effective treatment and prevention.
 The Alzheimer's Association, working with and through the Alzheimer's Impact Movement (a separately incorporated advocacy affiliate of the Association), has played a critical role in increasing federal funding for Alzheimer's and dementia research.

-Since the passage of NAPA, the Alzheimer’s Association has worked with bipartisan congressional champions to increase federal research funding more than seven-fold, in government fiscal year 2022 research funding will be more than $3.4 billion annually.
+Since the passage of NAPA, the Alzheimer's Association has worked with bipartisan congressional champions to increase federal research funding more than seven-fold.
+In government fiscal year 2023, research funding will be more than $3.7 billion.

 The Alzheimer's Association works to ensure that our national policy and research agendas reflect the importance of Alzheimer's disease as a leading cause of death and disability, a personally devastating illness, and an emerging health care issue for employers as well as public and private payers.
 Learn more about our advocacy efforts.

 We work with the global research community to quickly identify issues, gaps and opportunities.
 Recent needs that we have addressed include: